 As a buyer, it can be frustrating trying to find the best underwater light for you.
 As one of the leading fishing light manufacturers, we have heard your concerns and understand the difficulty in choosing the best underwater light for fishing.
 In an effort to help you, as well as our other customers, we have taken the time to put together a complete buyers guide for helping you choose the right underwater lights for fishing.

 Types of Fishing Lights

 There are two core types of fishing lights: boat mounted lights and dock lights.
-Boat mounted lights are designed with portability at top of mind, while dock lights are intended to stay underwater for long, continuous durations.
+Underwater boat mounted lights are designed with portability at top of mind while dock lights are intended to stay underwater for long, continuous durations.
 It's helpful to purchase the best underwater light for fishing that meets your needs rather than repurpose one light for a different use, simply because it will last longer and perform better when used as it was intended.
 Prior to purchasing your fishing lights, it's important to understand the maintenance involved with green fishing lights.

 Boat Mounted Lighting Options

 Boat mounted lights are best when used for attracting crappie, shad, bass, shrimp, trout, redfish or even squid while night fishing in remote areas.

-LED Fishing Lights for Kayak and Paddle board
+LED Fishing Lights for Paddle board and Kayak Bowfishing

 Underwater kayak lights might seem like a strange idea but they are gaining in popularity.
 Boats require a high budget and accessibility to a boat ramp, which is not a good fit for all people.
 The need for a lower cost, more versatile option has given rise to kayaks and paddle boards being used for fishing at night.
 We've seen a variety of setups where our Underwater Green Crappie Fishing Light has been mounted to kayaks, paddle boards, and even small jon boats for attracting fish at night.